MahdiAnvarii/pyTargetScan/Python (translation)/README_60.txt

-This folder provides Python script and example files to perform miRNA target prediction using the TargetScan algorithm
+Python script to perform miRNA target prediction using the TargetScan algorithm

 INTRODUCTION